Skeleton Canyon shootout

-The Skeleton Canyon shootout was a gunfight on August 12, 1896, between members of the High Five Gang and a posse of American lawmen.
+The Skeleton Canyon shootout was a gunfight on August 12, 1896, between members of the High Fives Gang and a posse of American lawmen.
 Following a failed robbery on August 1 of the bank in Nogales, Arizona, the High Fives headed east and split up.
 The gang's leader, Black Jack Christian, and George Musgrave got away.

 Three others, including Bob Christian, were engaged by the posse at the entrance of Skeleton Canyon.
 This gorge in the Peloncillo Mountains had historically been used by smugglers, bandits, and legitimate travelers between the United States and Mexico.
 The outlaws fought off their pursuers, killing Frank Robson, and escaped into New Mexico Territory.

 Pursuit continued through the month, as Black Jack and Musgrave surfaced in other areas, as did the other three.
 Other men joined the posse, and the United States Marshal of New Mexico Territory acquired aid from United States Army forces already in the area for the Apache Campaign in the Peloncillos.
 The pursuers did not catch up with the bandits for many months.